GeorgeNich/AI-and-Computational-Intelligence/PBL 1. Fuzzy Logic/README_FuzzyLogic_Introduction.md

 ### Running the Notebook
 Open the Jupyter notebook named `PBL1_Fuzzy_Logic_Automatic_Braking_Controller.ipynb` in your Jupyter environment to access the code, detailed explanations, and interactive visualizations.

-## Features
-Our project includes the following key features:

-- **Fuzzy Logic Controller**: We have implemented a sophisticated fuzzy logic system to calculate the optimal braking force based on vehicle speed and distance from an obstacle.
-- **Interactive Visualizations**: The notebook includes insightful plots and interactive widgets that showcase how the system responds to different scenarios.
-- **Simulation**: We have conducted real-world scenario simulations to rigorously test the effectiveness and reliability of the fuzzy logic controller.